 Economic forces spurred a change, and James’s family relocated to Brisbane, the third largest city in Australia.
-The transition was difficult, and soon after, his parents divorced.
-James and his two older sisters ended up living with his mother, and a step-father entered the scene.
 As always, James kept his head down and read books.
 He was the ‘boy with the book in his hands’, who developed a passion for fantasy and science fiction classics.
 He began to write his own stories at the age of nine.
-At eleven, he was writing lengthy fantasy novelettes, and in the same year that he was awarded dux of primary school, he attended his first writing workshop with published authors.
+At eleven, he was writing lengthy fantasy novelettes, and attended his first writing workshop with published authors.

 The week-long young writers’ retreat was transformative.
 James saw that successful, published authors were ordinary people who were somehow able to create magic with words.
 The young writers would sit around a tree.
 They were asked: describe this tree; what kind of tree is it?
 Initially, the children would say ‘tall’ or ‘green’ or ‘leafy’.
 The authors persisted, and asked what kind of personality the tree had.
 What impression did it give?
 Is it ‘proud’?
 Is it ‘stern’?
 Is it ‘unyielding, mighty, and indomitable?’?
 Is it ‘angry’?
 Experiences like this opened James’s eyes to the power of language, the idea of a writer’s toolbox, and techniques such as anthropomorphisation.